Lerer/serverless-veracode-webhooks/README.md

      * Click on the `Configure` button for the application you created and installed
      * The page URL will look as follow: `http://github.com/settings/installations/XXXXXXXX`.
 The number at the end of the URL path is you `installation id`

-### 5. Create an AWS Secret to encrypt and store few attributes
+### 6. Create an AWS Secret to encrypt and store few attributes
 WIP - Will update once is ready
 > Skip this stage until it will be ready

-### 6. Clone, Update and Deploy
+### 7. Update more environment variables
-1. Clone this repository: `git clone https://github.com/lerer/serverless-veracode-webhooks`
-2. Copy `empty.env` to `.env` and update the attributes
+1. In `.env` and update the attributes
    * API_ID=[Veracode API Key]
    * API_KEY=[Veracode API Secret]
    * PEM=[content of the private key created at #4.3.]